plukacs/lab-governance/Element.md

 #### Policy: Async governance process

 We use the same Async governance process as TLC.
 A pull request becomes eligible for async once it is posted to #element on Slack.

+#### Policy: Time tracking and timesheet

+We track time spent with the project on a half day basis.
+Time spent on the project is logged on Toggle individually.
+The timesheet (https://www.dropbox.com/s/j90lkq5txpsgs01/timesheet%20lab%20element.xlsx?dl=0), which is shared with the client, is filled by the Admin role on a weekly basis based on Toggle logs.